-The rate of autism in school aged children in the 10% most deprived areas was 36% higher than the NI average.
+The rate of autism in school aged children in the 10% most deprived areas was 40% higher than the NI average.

-The following analysis of the autism inequality gap was carried out through the NI Health Social Care Inequalities Monitoring System (HSCIMS) within Department of Health which provides in-depth assessment of inequality gaps across a range of health and social care indicators.
+The following analysis of the autism inequality gap was carried out through the NI Health & Social Care Inequalities Monitoring System (HSCIMS) within the Department of Health which provides in-depth assessment of inequality gaps across a range of health and social care indicators.

-The simple gap analysis shows that the rate of autism in school aged children in the 10% most deprived areas in Northern Ireland stood at 6,343 cases per 100,000 population in 2021/22.
-This was 36% higher than the regional average, 4,675 cases per 100,000 population, and 58% higher than the rate in the least deprived areas (4,012 cases per 100,000 population).
+The simple gap analysis shows that the rate of autism in school aged children in the 10% most deprived areas in Northern Ireland stood at 7,044 cases per 100,000 population in 2022/23.
+This was 40% higher than the regional average, 5,039 cases per 100,000 population, and over two-thirds higher than the rate in the least deprived areas (4,191 cases per 100,000 population).

 In the years prior to 2013/14, rates were slightly higher in the least deprived areas than in the most deprived areas.
 However, since then the rate of autism amongst children in the most deprived areas has increased at a faster rate than in the least deprived.
-This has resulted in higher rates of autism being seen in the most deprived areas and a widening of the deprivation inequality gap10.
+This has resulted in higher rates of autism being seen in the most deprived areas and a widening of the deprivation inequality gap.

-Note 1: Figures relate to children in Primary 1 to Year 12 in grant-aided primary, post-primary and special schools.

-- - Please note that due to a change in the data collection, the years up to and including 2018/19 are not directly comparable with figures for 2019/20 and onwards.
+Note 1: Figures relate to children in Primary 1 to Year 12 in grant-aided primary, post-primary and special schools. - - Please note that due to a change in the data collection, the years up to and including 2018/19 are not directly comparable with figures for 2019/20 and onwards.

-10 - Further analysis using the Slope Index of Inequality (Sii) and the Relative Slope of Index (Rii) can be found in Appendix F.
+11 - Further analysis using the Slope Index of Inequality (Sii) and the Relative Slope of Index (Rii) can be found in Appendix F.